CCC-Sticker-Operation-Center/c3stoc-website/content/posts/sticker-exchange-2022.md

 ## English version

+**The time window for sending in stickers and envelopes is over, please do not send in anything anymore because it won’t arrive in time!**

 Sigh.
 With a heavy heart we acknowledged the news that [there will be no Congress again this year](https://events.ccc.de/2022/10/18/no-congress-2022/).
 Although this makes us very sad, we also think that this still is the right decision.

 We hoped this year we could get around filling a four-digit number of envelopes filled with adhesive artworks to all of you.
 But before we’re going to leave you hanging, we will again accept that challenge.